AdobeDocs/experience-manager-guides.en/help/product-guide/guides-ui-extensions/getting-started/migrating-extensions-new-editor.md

 level: Experienced
 ---

-# Migrate Extension framework to Editor 2.0 (New Editor)
+# Migrate extension framework to Editor 2.0 (New Editor)

 This guide helps extension authors understand what's involved in moving their customizations from the **Old Editor** to the **New Editor** in AEM Guides, so that they can plan their transition smoothly and with minimal disruption.